-Governments should review current cybersecurity best practices, such as what are described in NIS2, the NIST Cybersecurity Framework, and the proposed the EU Cyber Resilience Act.126 in order to comply with the OECD Security Safeguards Principle, which states, "Personal data should be protected by reasonable security safeguards against such risks as loss or unauthorised access, destruction, use, modification or disclosure of data."
-How they protect the personal data in their systems will be one of the most critical measures of success of their services.
+Governments should review current cybersecurity best practices, such as what are described in NIS2, the NIST Cybersecurity Framework, and the proposed the EU Cyber

+Resilience Act.143 This will support compliance with the OECD Security Safeguards Principle, which states, "Personal data should be protected by reasonable security safeguards against such risks as loss or unauthorised access, destruction, use, modification or disclosure of data."
+Whether the country is a member of the OECD or not, these principles on how a government protects the personal data in their systems provide a reasonable measure of success.